Subregional Studies Program

 - Southern Middlesex County Freight Movement Study

-This comprehensive freight related study will identify travel needs and impacts due to freight movements in the southern area of Middlesex County.
-Recommendations will include improvements to existing facilities and routing, addressing congestion, safety, multi-modal mobility, accessibility, traffic operations, and impacts of regional traffic on local communities.
+This comprehensive freight related study identified travel needs and impacts due to freight movements in the southern area of Middlesex County.
+Recommendations include improvements to existing facilities and routing, addressing congestion, safety, multi-modal mobility, accessibility, traffic operations, and impacts of regional traffic on local communities.

 - Union County Electric Vehicles Infrastructure Study

-The County of Union is seeking consultant support to identify new potential locations where electric vehicle charging infrastructure might be prioritized.
-The study will identify existing Electric Vehicle Supply Equipment (EVSE) infrastructure and develop criteria to determine optimal locations for new EVSEs.
-The study goal is to expand the County’s EVSE network, resulting in better air quality and improved community health by reducing emissions from gasoline powered engine vehicles.
+The County of Union sought consultant support to identify new potential locations where electric vehicle charging infrastructure might be prioritized.
+The study identified existing Electric Vehicle Supply Equipment (EVSE) infrastructure and developed criteria to determine optimal locations for new EVSEs.
+The study goal was to expand the County’s EVSE network, resulting in better air quality and improved community health by reducing emissions from gasoline powered engine vehicles.